Adaptation, Fifth Principle of Natural Selection

 “The structure of each part of each species, for whatever purpose it may serve, is the sum of many inherited changes, through which the species has passed during its successive adaptations.”

-Two key twentieth-century contributors, Ernst Mayr and Yuri Filipchenko, framed a scientific understanding of adaptation in Earth’s biosphere.
+Two twentieth-century contributors, Ernst Mayr and Yuri Filipchenko, however, developed our modern understanding of adaptation in Earth’s biosphere.

 Continue Reading